Science at UM [S03-ep29]: Butterfly Hybridization

 • the narluga, a hybrid of the beluga and the narwhal;

-• In 2020, it is a cross between a rose-breasted cardinal and a scarlet piranga that is making headlines, as these two bird species seem so different.
+• In 2020, a cross between a rose-breasted cardinal and a scarlet piranga has been making headlines, given how different these two bird species seem.

-As for us sapiens, are we not the result of hybridization with Neanderthals or Denisovans?
+As for us Homo sapiens, aren’t we the result of hybridization with Neanderthals or Denisovans?

-Although the phenomenon is not as rare as it seems, it nonetheless raises questions.
-Are these simply anecdotal and sterile little romances, or could they give rise to new species?
+While the phenomenon is not as rare as it seems, it nonetheless raises questions.
+Are these simply trivial, fruitless flings, or can they lead to the emergence of new species?

-In the second part of the program, we return to Cemipai with Yara Tasrini and Sébastien Lyonnais, who introduce us to an automatic microscope.
-It is the only one in France to be installed in a P3 laboratory and, for the record, it arrived at Cemipai at the very beginning of the pandemic to work on SARS-CoV.
-As you will hear, the model used is the zebrafish, or rather zebrafish embryos before the formation of their nervous system, to avoid any pain.
+In the second half of the program, we return to Cemipai with Yara Tasrini and Sébastien Lyonnais, who show us an automated microscope.
+It is the only one in France installed in a P3 laboratory, and for the record, it was brought to Cemipai at the very start of the pandemic to work on SARS-CoV.
+As you’ll hear, the model used is the zebrafish—or rather, zebrafish embryos before their nervous system has formed—to avoid causing them any pain.

-Finally, Nathan Roure, press relations officer at the University of Montpellier, will present the last Science Bar of the season, dedicated to the migration of animal and plant populations since the dawn of time.
+Finally, Nathan Roure, press relations officer at the University of Montpellier, will be joining us to present the season’s final Science Bar, which will focus on the migration of animal and plant populations since the dawn of time.
 See you on Thursday, June 13.

 Co-production: Divergence FM / University of Montpellier